datacommonsorg/docsite/custom_dc/index.md

 ## Overview

-Data Commons platform is open source.
-Every entity/organization can create their own custom Data Commons instance with their own data, customized website and visualization tools.
+Data Commons is an open source platform.
+Every entity/organization can create their custom Data Commons instance with their own data, customized website and visualization tools.

-The custom instance natively joins the base Data Commons data (from datacommons.org) and the custom data in a unified fashion.
+A custom instance natively joins the base Data Commons data (from datacommons.org) and the custom data in a unified fashion.
 Visualization and data analysis across these data can be done seamlessly without further alignment.